 Snowshoe technology reaches back thousands of years and across the globe, but in recent years it’s made history right here in the Pacific Northwest—and MSR has a lot to do with it.
-Take a look and see how our MSR Denali™ and Lightning™ snowshoe models helped usher in a new era of snowshoe design.
+Take a look and see how our MSR Denali™ and Lightning™ snowshoe models helped usher in a new era of snowshoe innovations and design.

 The design revolution